s-smei/monte-carlo/README.md

 Stages of the solving:
 - [x] skeleton of the project in header files.
 - [x] add configuration.
-- [ ] create folder for test cases.
+- [x] create folder for test cases.
 - [ ] create behavioral scenario.
 - [ ] create files for unit-testing.
+- [x] save objects while compiling the whole project.
 ---